 hiptest-publisher --config-file <path to your config file> --push <path to your results file> --push-format junit

-Its role is to push the results back to Hiptest, so it should be executed after the tests have been executed.
+Its role is to push the results back to Hiptest, so it should be executed after the tests.

 One good practice is to copy it in the post-build part of your CI job, not directly after the command running the tests, otherwise it might not be ran if some test fails (that depends on your CI tool configuration).

-Once every command has been added to the CI job, run it once manually to ensure everything is working fine and you should see the results appear in the test run you created previously.
+Once every command has been added to the CI job, run it once manually to ensure everything is working, and you should see the results appear in the test run you created previously.